deufrai/als/content/en/docs/v0.7/user-guide/als-gui/_index.md

 ---
-title: "L'interface d'ALS"
-description: "Visite détaillée de la façade."
+title: "The ALS Interface"
+description: "Detailed tour of the front end."
 author: "ALS Team"

-lastmod: 2024-12-08T01:37:55Z
+lastmod: 2024-12-26T21:01:26Z
-keywords: ["ALS GUI", "Interface ALS"]
+keywords: ["ALS GUI", "ALS Interface"]
-draft: false
 type: "docs"
-weight: 32
+weight: 320
 ---

-BLI BLO
+The ALS interface is composed of the following elements:

+- The main menu
+- The "Main Controls" panel
+- The central area
+- The "Processing" panel
+- The "Session Log" panel
+- The status bar